cjshelton/portfolio/src/blog-posts/2020-12-31-using-joi-for-javasacript -model-validation/index.md

 ## Strip Unknown

 When validating against a schema using Joi, an `options` object may be passed to configure how the validation should run.
-One of these options is `stripUnknown`.
+One of the available options is `stripUnknown`.

 When set to `true`, `stripUnknown` instructs Joi to omit any fields from the validated object which are not defined in schema.
 This can be very useful for ensuring you only ever persist data to Mongo which is expected and defined in the